adbrucker/su4sml/CodingStyle.md

 In general, a source file should only contain one signature or structure.
 In more
 detail:

-- if a signature is only implemented by one structure, the signature and structure can be placed in one file,
+* if a signature is only implemented by one structure, the signature and structure can be placed in one file,
-- if a signature is implemented by several structures, the signature should be placed into a separate file.
+* if a signature is implemented by several structures, the signature should be placed into a separate file.

-The file name should reflect the signature name and it should be and separated by underscore, e.g., ocl_term.sig
+The file name should reflect the signature name and it should be and separated by underscore, e.g., `ocl_term.sig`.

 Source files should use the Unix line ending convention and be either encoding using ASCII (preferred) or UTF-8.